Why Do Guinea Pigs Squeak? 8 Possible Reasons Vet-Verified Reasons

 7. Pain

-However, your pet Guinea Pig may be more inclined to squeak or squeal if it is in pain, and if this is the cause of the noise the pain is likely quite intense.
-Look for signs of injury or other signs and symptoms of illness, and if you believe something is wrong, contact your vet for advice.
+Cavies are prey animals, and even if they are in pain or ill, your pet guinea pigs may be more inclined to squeak or squeal if they are in pain.
+Look for signs of injury or other signs of illness, and if you believe something is wrong, contact your vet for advice.

 8. Warning

-If the alarm is being sounded at another Guinea Pig, you should separate them and look for ways to better introduce them or improve their conditions.
+If the alarm is being sounded at another guinea pig, you should separate them and look for ways to better introduce them or improve their conditions.

 How Do I Stop My Guinea Pigs from Fighting?